cogitovirus/cogitovirus/README.md

 ### Hi! 👋
 - 🔭 I am currently working mainly on my personal projects.
 - 📚 I write about engineering, quality, automation, data science, and other topics I’m interested in.
-- 👯 I’m looking to collaborate on some fun open source projects if you know of any.
 - ⚡ Make sure to visit my website https://cogitovirus.com and add yourself to the mailing list (available through Substack space)!

 Thanks for dropping by!